Sandra Doller

 Sandra Doller (formerly Miller) (born 1974 Washington, DC) is an American poet and writer.

 Life

 She attended Amherst College, University of Washington, and University of Chicago.

-She received her MFA from the Iowa Writers' Workshop, where she was awarded the two year Iowa Arts Fellowship.
+She received her MFA from the Iowa Writers' Workshop, where she was awarded the two-year Iowa Arts Fellowship.

 Doller has taught at Hollins University, Cornell College, University of Iowa and in 2007, was Distinguished Visiting Writer at Boise State University.
-She is currently Associate Professor of Literature & Writing Studies at California State University San Marcos.
+She is currently a full Professor of Literature & Writing Studies and Film Studies at California State University San Marcos.